 BOTTOM-LINE CONSIDERATION about studying MARK: The first portion of Scripture that Wycliffe missionaries translate for people without the Bible in their language has, for most of their history, been Mark.
 This Gospel, consequently, is the most accessible book to the most people worldwide ever written.
 It’s our hope to help make it the most studied as well.
 To that end, the more tools we can provide, the better.
 Please contact us regarding any ones that you know of as well.

-*Please Note: Our goal is to have a more extensive MARK LIBRARY including observation and application guides for Mark 2 as well as helpful graphs and charts on this site by June, 2014.
+*Please Note: Our goal is to have a more extensive MARK LIBRARY including observation and application guides for Mark 2 as well as helpful graphs and charts on this site soon.
 Let us know if you’d like these study aids asap.
 It will give us more motivation!